zpasternack/CustomTextView/Readme.md

 Because I needed this functionality for a project I'm writing.
 I faced several challenges:

-1. I had been calling insertText: to perform programmatic changes, and although this appeared to work, I was troubled by some verbiage in NSTextView's documentation for `insertText:`
+1. I had been calling `insertText:` to perform programmatic changes, and although this appeared to work, I was troubled by some verbiage in `NSTextView`'s documentation for `insertText:`
    > This method is the entry point for inserting text typed by the user and is generally
    > not suitable for other purposes.
 Programmatic modification of the text is best done
    > by operating on the text storage directly.